-OTSUKA CORPORATION will support the efforts of a wide range of customers by actively incorporating products and services that contribute to climate change response and by promoting the spread and expansion of environmental solutions that make use of their experience in using the products and services (please refer to the next page for the main environmental solutions).
+OTSUKA CORPORATION will support the efforts of a wide range of customers by actively incorporating products and services that contribute to climate change response and by

-Case Opened a large-scale environmentally friendly distribution center
+Opened a large-scale environmentally friendly distribution center Case

 In October 2021, we opened the "Yokohama Distribution Center" in Yokohama City, Kanagawa Prefecture, as the third distribution base in the Tokyo metropolitan area.
 We utilize technology to improve logistics productivity, such as expanding the state-of-the-art robot storage system "AutoStore" to the largest scale in Japan.
 At the same time, it operates as an environment-friendly distribution center with the introduction of solar power generation equipment, LED lighting, and a shuttle rack with less power consumption.